srigalibe/NCERT_India_Grade_Mathematics/README.md

 # Grade Mathematics
-Math Textbooks, Exemplar Problems, and Solutions from Grades 6 to 12
+[NCERT](http://ncert.nic.in/) (National Council of Educational Research and Training) India Mathematics, Exemplar Problems, and Solutions from Grades 6 to 12